Google parent beats Q4 estimates, stock still drops

-SAN FRANCISCO — Google parent company Alphabet beat Wall Street expectations for its fourth quarter earnings Monday, although its stock slid in after-hours trading.
+SAN FRANCISCO — Google parent company Alphabet beat Wall Street expectations for its fourth quarter earnings Monday, although its stock slid in after-hours trading over investor concerns about increased spending.

-The company reported profit of $8.9 billion on revenue of $39.3 billion.
+Alphabet swung to a profit of $8.9 billion, up from a $3 billion loss in the same period a year ago due to the effects of a new federal tax law.
+Its revenue grew this quarter to $39.3 billion, up more than 21 percent from $32.3 billion last year.

-Its revenue grew more than 21 percent from $32.3 billion a year ago.
+Alphabet’s earnings per share of $12.77 beat Wall Street expectations of $10.86 per share, according to analysts polled by FactSet.

 Alphabet shares have climbed 9 percent since the beginning of the year, while the Standard & Poor’s 500 index has risen roughly 9 percent.
 In the final minutes of trading on Monday, shares hit $1,141.42, a rise of 2 percent in the last 12 months.